rust-lang/rust-bindgen/CONTRIBUTING.md

 $ ./node_modules/doctoc/doctoc.js CHANGELOG.md
 ```

-### Bumping the version numbers.
+### Bumping the version numbers

+Use `cargo release` (from `cargo install cargo-release`) to automate things:

+- For a feature release, `cargo release minor --execute` (will bump v0.62.1 to v0.63.0)
+- For a patch release, `cargo release patch --execute` (will bump v0.63.0 to v0.63.1)

-Bump version numbers as needed.
-Run tests just to ensure everything is working
+Run tests just to ensure everything is working as expected.
-as expected.

 ### Merge to `main`